Smart City, the intelligent city at the heart of connected territories thanks to new technologies

 Talking about Smart City implies optimizing the management of natural resources through connected objects at the service of users.

-This obviously involves the implementation of sustainable and ecological urban planning (street lighting, waste management, management of water and electricity networks, etc.), but also the implementation of sustainable and multimodal transport systems on territories for users.
+This obviously involves sustainable, environmentally-friendly urban planning (street lighting, bulky waste management, management of water and electricity networks, etc.), as well as the introduction of sustainable, multimodal transport systems for local users.

-In this scheme, public services have an essential role to play in the creation of connected services providing users with centralized information in real time and becoming a smart city example.
+In this scheme, public services have an essential role to play in the creation of connected services providing users with centralized information in real time.

 How to become a smart city?